 Some vehicles also use a baffle or windage tray in the pan.
 This metal sheet helps to prevent oil from sloshing around as you go through turns.

 It can also prevent contamination of the crankshaft.
 Some trays also include a scraper mechanism that removes any oil that may have sloshed around.

 Reasons Why Oil Pan Fails

 The main reason that an oil pan fails is because of an impact.
-If you run something over in your car, it could cause damage to the oil pan, which is sitting underneath the engine.
+If you run something over in your car, it can cause damage to the oil pan, which is located underneath the engine.

 It’s also possible that the damage stems from an accident you’ve had.
 Either way, you might start to notice oil leaking from under the car.